JanaAbdallah/portfolio/README.md

 Welcome to my portfolio repository!
 This is a showcase of my skills, projects, and journey as a Software Engineering student.
 The portfolio is built using HTML, CSS, and JavaScript, with a clean and responsive design.

 ## Live Demo
-You can view the live portfolio here:
+You can view the live portfolio here:  https://janaabdallah.github.io/portfolio/
-👉 Live Portfolio :

 ## Features
 Responsive Design: Works seamlessly on all devices (desktop, tablet, mobile).